 The House of Representatives is one of Congress’ two chambers and is composed of 435 Members that proportionally represent the population of the 50 states.
 Georgia currently has 14 Representatives in the U.S. House, each representing a distinct geographic district.
 Serving two-year terms, all seats for U.S. House are up for re-election in 2024.

 The Senate is Congress’ other chamber, comprised of two Senators from each of the 50 states, for a total of 100 Members.
 Each Senator is elected to a six-year term and represents the entire state.
-Neither of Georgia’s two U.S. Senators are up for election in 2024.
+One of two U.S. Senate seats in Georgia is up for election in 2026.

 As members of the legislative branch, Senators and Representatives introduce bills and resolutions, vote on pending legislation, offer amendments, and serve on committees.